 Physical check £143

-From 1 April 2021, traders of the some high-risk food and feed of non-animal origin (HRFNAO) products listed in Annex 2 of regulation 2019/1793 and products originating from countries listed in Annex 1 of regulation 2020/1158 (those at risk due to radioactive elements following the Chernobyl accident) do not need to pay official certification costs (including lab sampling costs) when moving products to Northern Ireland.
+Please note: From 1 April 2021, traders of the some high-risk food and feed of non-animal origin (HRFNAO) products listed in Annex 2 of regulation 2019/1793 and products originating from countries listed in Annex 1 of regulation 2020/1158 (those at risk due to radioactive elements following the Chernobyl accident) do not need to pay official certification costs (including lab sampling costs) when moving products to Northern Ireland.
+Rules for importing, exporting and moving fresh fruit and vegetables to, from and around the UK.